HerranzD/IFCAPOL/README.md

 ## Authors and acknowledgment

-Most of this code has been developed by Diego Herranz (DH).
+Most of this code has been developed by Diego Herranz (DH), with contributions by Marcos López-Caniego (MLC) and Giuseppe Puglisi (GP).
 DH wishes to acknowledge the Spanish Ministry of Science, Innovation and Universities  for partial support under the project  PGC2018-101814-B-IOO.

 ## License